learn-co-curriculum/dsc-json-v2-1/README.md

     <class 'dict'>

 Json files are often nested in a hierarchical structure and will have data structures analogous to python dictionaries and lists.
 You can begin to investigate a particular file by using our traditional python methods.
-Here's all of the built in supported data types in JSON and their counterparts in python:
+Here's all of the built-in supported data types in JSON and their counterparts in python:

 <img src="images/json_python_datatypes.png" width=500>